Matttx/Epicture/README.md

 ## Be careful

-Our Imgur API Key is outdated, if you want use the application, replace my outdated API Key with yours.
+Our Imgur API Key is outdated, if you want to use the application, replace my outdated API Key with yours.

 ## Run